BGorenc/WiFi_Controlled_Lightsaber/README.md

 **To Do:**

-- TODO update parseClientData() to read from a data structure, current function code is unnecessarily repetitive
 - TODO Add randomized effects that will periodically cycle through hues
 - TODO Add Holiday Based effects
 - TODO Add a color palette selector, instead of drop down